gshipley/summitlab14/Chapters/19-Jenkins.md

 * jenkins-plugin-openshift-0.6.25-1.el6op.x86_64
 * openshift-origin-cartridge-jenkins-client-1.17.1-2.el6op.noarch

-If you do now have the above RPM packages installed on your node host, follow the directions in a previous to install the Jenkins packages.
+If you do now have the above RPM packages installed on your node host, follow the directions in a previous lab to install the Jenkins packages.
 Make sure to clear the cache on the broker host after installing the new packages.

 ##**Create a Jenkins gear**

 In order to use Jenkins on OpenShift Enterprise, you will need to create an application gear that contains the Jenkins application.
-This is done using the *rhc app create* command line tool, or you can use the web console to create the application.
+This is done using the *rhc app create* command line tool, or you can use the management console to create the application.
 The syntax for using the command line tool is as follows:

 	$ rhc app create jenkins jenkins